The following are selected academic articles and policy essays.

 How to Counter the Putin Playbook

 A quarter-century ago, at the end of the Cold War, it seemed that only democracies promoted their values abroad.
 Today, autocracies have entered the arena again, exporting their ideas and methods — even to the United States.
+Everywhere, autocrats are pushing back against democrats, and President Vladimir V. Putin of Russia is the de facto leader of this global movement.

 Who Lost Russia (This Time)?
 Vladimir Putin